Aidan Turner

 Aidan Turner (born 19 June 1983) is an Irish actor.
-He began his career in the RTÉ medical drama The Clinic (2008–2009) and the BBC series Desperate Romantics (2009).
+He began his career in the RTÉ medical drama The Clinic (2008–2009) and the BBC Two series Desperate Romantics (2009).
 He later gained attention for co-starring as one of the main leads in the popular BBC Three series Being Human (2009–2011), and for playing the dwarf Kíli in Peter Jackson’s The Hobbit trilogy (2012–2014), before starring as Ross Poldark in Poldark (2015–2019).

 Early life and education

 Aidan Turner was born at home in Clondalkin, a suburban town of Dublin, on 19 June 1983.
-The family moved later to Walkinstown.
+The family later moved to Walkinstown.

 Turner attended secondary school at St Mac Dara's Community College in Templeogue before leaving to join his older brother at Firhouse Community College, where, he said, he "probably wasn't a great student".

 Before becoming an actor, Turner was a successful ballroom dancer, once obtaining third place in the adult section of the Irish National Championships.
 After finishing secondary school, he briefly worked as an apprentice electrician, alongside his father.
 After he saw a notice up in Dublin's Gaiety School of Acting, and having become interested in acting while working in a cinema, he applied.
 He graduated from the Gaiety School of Acting in 2004.

 Career

-After graduating, Turner appeared in several theatre plays, including The Plough and the Stars, Romeo and Juliet, and A Cry from Heaven.
+After graduating from drama school, Turner appeared in several theatre productions, including The Plough and the Stars, Romeo and Juliet, and A Cry from Heaven.